rsuhendra/linear-gradient-bbv/README.md

 ## simul_nobounds directory
 The first video in this directory is an unbounded version of equation (5), which is the theoretical approximation, and modified equation (4) with no noise.
 I varied the gain $\alpha$ of the correction for illustrative purposes.

+I also put in a time delay version, which just means that instead of using the theoretical cosine derivative immediately, I introduced a time delay into that variable to more closely simulate real life.

+## simul_fakebounds directory
+Similar to simul_withbounds with no noise and yes correction except with made up bigger bounds that show what is happening better.
+The labels 1,2,3 are just different angle changes.